HL7/fhir-subscription-backport-ig/input/pagecontent/safety_security.md

 Subscribers should ensure an appropriate process to validate incoming messages.
 For example, if the `full-resource` content type is used, clients should provide a header or some other secret to the server so that messages can be verified prior to being used for health decisions.
 Using content types of `empty` or `id-only` can mitigate this risk, as resources must be retrieved from a trusted location prior to use.

 Subscribers should be aware of, and protect against, the possibility of being used as part of an attack on a FHIR server.
 For example, a malicious client may send a large volume of fake notifications with `empty` notifications, which would cause the subscriber to send many (potentially expensive) queries to a server.

+### Authorization within Notifications

+It can be appropriate for a server to include authorization information alongside notifications.
+This information could be used to inform a recipient about how authorization should be done when resolving resources from a request (e.g., when querying based on an `empty` notification or retrieving resources based on an `id-only` notification).

+Depending on the channel used, notifications MAY or MAY NOT be secure from third parties.
+Implementers SHOULD ensure that any authorization information included complies with security best practiced (e.g., providing a token exchanged during an OAuth workflow, along with other data such as a client authentication token, for an access token.)